Skip to Main Content

 Artificial Intelligence Literacy

-As the capabilities of AI advance, it's important for us to develop AI literacy.
-That is, to develop the skills needed to navigate a world where AI is commonplace.
+As AI keeps improving, it's important for us to develop AI literacy.
+That is, learning the skills needed to understand and use AI in a world where it's becoming more common.
 AI literacy can be defined as "a set of competencies that enables individuals to critically evaluate AI technologies; communicate and collaborate effectively with AI; and use AI as a tool online, at home, and in the workplace."
 (Long & Magerko, 2020).

 Sources: